 Eight electromagnets are arranged to create a convex magnetic field with a central cusp and 4 outer cusps along the periphery.
 The thrust is produced by the momentum of ions accelerated through a Hall Effect static field.

-A brief description of the Maglev, Railgun and other propulsion systems are given in this paper.
-Electromagnetic Propulsion has a wide range of applications including industries, military and space crafts.
-Military applications being explored are direct fire tank guns, long‐range artillery and missile launch.
-Electromagnetic Propulsion would be the key technology enabler for all-electric naval ships and submarines in future.
+A brief description of the Maglev, Railgun and other propulsion systems is given in this paper.
+Electromagnetic Propulsion has a wide range of applications including industries, military, and space crafts.
+Military applications being explored are direct-fire tank guns, long‐range artillery, and missile launch.
+Electromagnetic Propulsion would be the key technology enabler for all-electric naval ships and submarines in the future.

 - Kamhawi.
 H, Arrington.
 IA, et al. ‘Performance evaluation of a High Energy Pulsed Plasma Thruster’ AIAA- 2005-3695.
 41st Joint Propulsion Conference, Tuscon, AZ, July 2005